christopherobin/go-appdirs/README.md

 # AppDirs

+When writing apps pretty often you will want to store configuration, cache, logs and other types of data in the standard folders defined by your operating system, this library help provide you those directories (creating and managing those folder is still your responsability though).

 This is a somewhat straight port of [`ActiveState/appdirs`](https://github.com/ActiveState/appdirs) from Python to Go, at least in behavior.
-The current difference is that no support for Windows is planned yet.
+No support for Windows is planned yet but feel free to send PRs.

 ## Usage